easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### CaDiCaL

 CaDiCaL is a simplified satisfiability solver.
-The original goal of the development of CaDiCaL was to obtain a CDCL solver, which is easy to understand and change, while at the same time not being much slower than other state-of-the-art CDCL solvers.
+The original goal of the development of CaDiCaL was to obtain a CDCL solver, which is simple to understand and change, while at the same time not being much slower than other state-of-the-art CDCL solvers.

 *homepage*: <https://github.com/arminbiere/cadical>